 Mary and Don Russell have been happily married for an unusually high percentage of the years since 1970.
-Don is a software engineer and one of the founders of AllTech Medical Systems, which designs and manufactures medical imaging equipment for the Chinese domestic market.
+Don is a retired software engineer and one of the founders of AllTech Medical Systems, which designs and manufactures medical imaging equipment for the Chinese domestic market.
 Don and Mary live near Cleveland, Ohio, with a tubby, opinionated dachshund named Annie Fannie Sweet Feet.
 Annie is the model for the fictional Rosie in Dreamers of the Day, which Mary claims “includes the finest portrait of a 16-pound black and tan long-haired dachshund in modern American literature.”

 Their son Daniel was born in Zagreb in 1985.
 Dan is a graduate of Columbia College of Chicago’s superb film production program with concentrations in cinematography, editing and screenwriting.
 He is now a Hollywood film and digital media editor with wide experience in television, movies, documentaries, and commercials.
-Dan has been married 2008 to Jessica Condon, whom the Russells call “our honey-in-law.”
-Jess is currently finishing her education as a specialist in early childhood education.